wdi-sg/project-1/README.md

 ### Introduction

 **Bandits** are trying to steal your harvest.
 You and your cow are getting distressed.
-Luckily for you, milk isn't the only thing you deliver.
-Defend your crop and **deliver sweet justice**.
+Luckily for you, milk isn't the only thing your farm deliver.
+Defend your farm and **deliver sweet justice**.

 1. Play as a farmer, Johnny Wicklebottom.
 2. Defend your farm against the OnionFace Bandit Gang.